camdeardon/camdeardon/README.md

 - 👋 Hi, I’m @camdeardon
 - 👀 I’m interested in data science, web app development and artificial intelligence
-- 🌱 I’m currently learning python, javascript, html, css, django, flask, react
+- 🌱 I’m currently learning python, html, css, django, flask, javascript
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on any and all projects
-- 📫 How to reach me ...
+- 📫 Reach me on LinkedIn, as I deactivated all the rest of my social media.

 <!---
 camdeardon/camdeardon is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.